Female Pilots - DAN AIR REMEMBERED

 Clare Roberts

 We are looking to find more about Clare.
-In 1966 she was flying cattle for Dan - Air on a part time basis.
-She was a first officer with the Dakota at the time.
-We have discovered that she also had the distinction of flying minature horses from Sardinia.
-As a free lance pilot she worked on the De Havilland Dragon.
-Her work involved arial photographic work.
+In 1966 she was flying cattle for Dan-Air on a part time basis.
+She was a first officer on the Dakota fleet at that time.
+We have discovered that she also had the distinction of flying miniature horses from Sardinia.
+As a freelance pilot she worked on the De Havilland Dragon.
+Her work involved aerial photographic work.
+Clare's Husband, Chris, was also a pilot who formed a charter airline; 'Chrisair'.
+The couple flew alongside each other on this start-up carrier from Kent.
 If you have any more details please contact us

 BIOGRAPHY